 Human factors is a combination of aviation medicine, psychology, engineering and ergonomics.
 It encompasses all of these factors trying to understand the man/machine interface in the aircraft.
 It has its roots in aviation accident investigations resolving these where no clear technical cause could be found when aircraft became more and more reliable over the years.

-To withstand all demands of the flying environment the pilot must be healthy, fit and maintain a healthy life style for a clear body and mind.
+To withstand all demands of the flying environment the pilot must be qualified, fit and maintain a healthy life style for a clear body and mind.
 The pilot must also be aware when he or she is not fit or even fatigued or is using drugs to counter minor illnesses which could affect performance or even flight safety.

-Pilots who become incapacitated during flight are a real danger to passengers and the aircraft.
+Pilots who become incapacitated during flight are a real danger to the safety of passengers and the aircraft.
 The risk is much less with a multi-crew flight but if this happens during a bad weather night approach in a busy environment it could develop in an real emergency real fast.
 And for private pilots flying with passengers during low visibility conditions the danger is the same.

 Before an aspiring pilot may fly solo (and to keep exercising the privileges of the license) he/she must pass the required regular medical examinations for the license.
 There are several so called classes, with different requirements depending on the license.
 Commercial pilots usually must be able to pass the highest requirements and standards.

-These examinations are designed to exclude those medical conditions not compatible with flying.
+As can be expected, these examinations are designed to exclude those medical conditions not compatible with flying.